t-mullen/wire-protocol/README.md

 Easy, fast, streaming wire protocols.

-Uses implicit length-prefix framing to ensure messages that may be split by the underlying transport are always processed in full by your application.
+Uses (implicit length-prefix framing)[#what-is-implicit-length-prefix-framing?] to ensure messages that may be split by the underlying transport are always processed in full by your application.

 Abstracts away the underlying parser.